peterjmarko/llm-narrative-framework/README.template.md

 ### Phase 1: Running Experiments

-The main entry point for executing a complete experiment (e.g., all 30 replications for a single LLM) is the `run_experiment.ps1` PowerShell script.
+The main entry point for executing a complete experiment (e.g., all 30 replications for a single LLM) is the `run_experiment.ps1` PowerShell script, which acts as a wrapper around `replication_manager.py`.

 1.  **Configure**:
     *   Ensure your environment is set up and your API key is in the `.env` file.